blueskynexus/viaNexus_mcpclient_sdk_python/README.md

 - GEMINI: gemini-2.5-flash, gemini-2.5-pro

 ### OAuth
-**Note:** OAuth is handled by the viaNexus_agent_cleint_sdk in the HTTP transport, you do not need to setup any authentication or authorization mechanisms
+**Note:** OAuth is handled by the viaNexus_agent_sdk in the HTTP transport, you do not need to setup any authentication or authorization mechanisms
 ### Create a configuration file `config.yaml`
 ```yaml
 development: